zopefoundation/z3c.formui/src/z3c/formui/README.txt

 Form Macros
 -----------

-Try at least to load the confguration, which will make sure that all macros get registered correctly.
+Load the confguration, which will make sure that all macros get registered correctly.

   >>> from zope.configuration import xmlconfig
   >>> import zope.component